 - Don’t let baby get too hungry or they guzzle their feed too quickly

 - If you’re bottle or combination feeding choose your bottles carefully to avoid colic.
-I love Dr Browns bottles and have used them with both of my children
+I love Dr. Brown’s bottles and have used them with both of my children

 - Dummies can reduce the amount of comfort nursing your baby wants to do and the sucking can help alleviate some pain.
 Try a variety of dummies to see which one your baby takes to.
+My babies really liked the Philips Avent dummies, the Nanobebe pacifiers are great because they are plain and pacifiers with a toy attached are easy for baby to find when they drop it.

 - Sitting in the car seat can put pressure on their tummy so time feedings with this in mind

-- Propping up the end of the cot can reduce vomiting
+- Propping up the end of the cot can reduce vomiting try using a wedge-shaped baby pillow.

 - Prop up your changing table or put a folded up blanket under the head area of your changing mat